mathildouk/Genie-Logiciel/README.md

 For the syntax, you can read the **mml_language.md** files.

+Formula haven't been implemented.
+Our application choose the last column for the predictive variable.

 ![Editor](Screencast/editor.png)

 #### Form

 Unlike in the editor, here everything is easy.
-Indeed, you don't have to know our mml language you just to click on the different buttons!
+Indeed, you don't have to know our mml language you just to click on the different buttons.
+Our application convert for you the form into a mml languages.

 First, you can choose the files in which the algorithm will perform.
 The interest variable is the last column of the csv files.